with Jivana Heyman, E-RYT 500, IYM

 - How Yoga can be used to support health and healing for every body

-- Common medical conditions—enabling you have a basic understanding of these issues
+- Common medical conditions for a basic understanding of these issues

 Graduates of the program become Accessible Yoga Ambassadors and connect with a network of Accessible Yoga teachers and students around the world.